Mix (radio station): Radio i

-The history of Mix dates as far back as the 1960s when a company called Radio International started Radio i in Auckland.
-The station started originally leasing air time on 1ZM, as the New Zealand Broadcasting Corporation had a monopoly on the New Zealand airwaves preventing private broadcasters from operating.
+The history of Mix dates to the 1960s when a company called Radio International started Radio i in Auckland.
+The station originally started leasing air time on 1ZM, as the New Zealand Broadcasting Corporation had a monopoly on the New Zealand airwaves preventing private broadcasters from operating.

 Radio i was granted a broadcasting licence in 1970, the same year Radio Hauraki was granted the very first private commercial licence in New Zealand.
 It originally broadcast on 1590AM in the Auckland region, but moved to 1330AM in 1978, and then to 1332AM on 23 November 1978 with the switch to 9 kHz spacing.
 When the station switched to FM in 1990 the name was changed to Radio i92FM broadcasting on 91.8FM.
 After 3 months on the air on 91.8FM the station moved to its current frequency on 98.2FM and became Radio i98FM.
 Peter Sinclair was among the station's hosts.